jerry1gotobed/CDesk/README.md

 # CDesk
 CDesk is an integrated multi-omics analysis pipeline designed for processing data from various sequencing-based assays, including RNA-seq, scRNA-seq, ATAC-seq, CUT&Tag, ChIP-seq, and Hi-C. It comprises multiple subcommands that cover a comprehensive range of analysis tasks, from raw sequencing data process to downstream various advanced functions.
-For detailed usage, you can see our [hicConvertFormat](/doc/html/Introduction.html).
+For detailed usage, you can see our [guideline handbook](/doc/html/Introduction.html).

 ## Install
 ### 1. Donwload the scripts